jwong92/python/models-templates.md

 ## Writing Views that Do Something
 Each view does one of two things
-...Return an HTTPResponse object containing the content for the requested pag ...Raising an exception such as Http404
+    Return an HTTPResponse object containing the content for the requested pag Raising an exception such as Http404

 The view can read records from DB, use templates, generate a PDF, JSON, XML, or create zip file using whatever libraries required - as long as it has an HttpResponse or exception.